acionescu/event-bus/README.md

 	    }
 ```

-You could also spawn an event from another event, which will allow later to inspect a certain sequence of events:
+You could also spawn an event from another event, which will allow later inspection of a certain sequence of events:

 ```
 EventHandle eh = Events.builder().spawnFrom(causeEvent).scope("my event scope").category(" a category ").name("an event").getHandle();